Astral Chain: Setting and characters

 Astral Chain is set in the year 2078, where humanity is on the brink of extinction.
-The remnants of the human populace have retreated to a megacity called "The Ark", which rests on a massive artificial island.
-The world is under attack by interdimensional lifeforms called "Chimeras", which reside in the "Astral Plane"; a vast parallel dimension composed of crystallized data that is uninhabitable to humans.
-The Chimeras cause destruction, drag civilians into the Astral Plane via wormholes, and spread "red matter" that corrupts living things and humans.
-To combat the Chimeras, the "Neuron" Police Task Force is employed.
-They utilize "Legions"—subservient Chimeras that have been tethered to an officer via a psychic chain, utilizing them for combat and investigation.
+The remnants of the human populace have retreated to a megacity, a massive artificial island called the Ark.
+The world is under attack by lifeforms called chimeras, which are normally invisible, and reside in the Astral Plane, an alternate dimension composed of crystallized data that is uninhabitable to humans.
+The chimeras cause destruction, drag civilians into the Astral Plane via wormholes called gates, and spread "red matter" that "redshifts" living things, corrupting humans into aberrations.
+To combat the chimeras and the Astral Plane, the Neuron task force, a division of the Ark's police, is employed.
+They utilize Legions—subservient chimeras that have been tethered to an officer via a psychic chain—in order to assist with combat and investigation.

 The player assumes the role of one of two twin police officers, who join Neuron early into the game as new recruits.
-The player-selected character has a custom identity, whereas their opposite-gender sibling becomes "Akira Howard".
-The two twins were adopted by the current Neuron Captain, Maximilian Howard.
-Other characters include Neuron Commander and scientific genius Yoseph Calvert; Chief Medical Officer and scientist Brenda Moreno; fellow veteran officers Alicia Lopez and Jin Wong who assist the players on the field; Neuron Dispatcher and former TV newscaster Olive Espinosa; and the Neuron Office Manager Marie Wentz.
+The player-selected character, the "Legionis", has a custom first name and identity, whereas their opposite-gender twin is given the name Akira Howard.
+The two were born to a redshifting woman in the midst of the Pandemic, an outbreak of corruption in Zone 09 of the Ark.
+After their birth and their mother's death, they were adopted by Maximilian Howard, the captain of Neuron.
+Other characters include Neuron commander and scientific genius Yoseph Calvert, chief medical officer and scientist Brenda Moreno, veteran officers Alicia Lopez and Jin Wong, who assist the player in the field, Neuron dispatcher and former TV newscaster Olive Espinosa, and Neuron office manager Marie Wentz.
 The Neuron officers are also assisted by a hacker named Harold "Hal" Clark, who pilots a modified field drone.